bplmaps/lmec-main-site/content/articles/test-article-for-megan.md

 ---
 date: 2021-12-30T16:00:52-05:00
 title: 'Mapping 2021 in our Latest Acquisitions '
-description: 'We added many new maps to the collections in 2021 — and some of them are particularly resonant events of 2021. '
+description: We added many new maps to the collections this year—and some of them are particularly resonant with the events of 2021
 image: "/uploads/2021-12-29/its-an-interesting-world.jpeg"
 author: Megan Nally
 tags: